FabienDeborde/100-days-of-code/log.md

 **Thoughts**: I get the basic routing stuff but don't get how to pass props and how to get infos from the Meteor.users method.

 **Link(s) to work**

+### Day 50: March 9, Thursday
+**Today's Progress**: Worked on the project structure, having some problems with the packages choices and also routing.

+**Thoughts**: Spent too much time trying to import the css framework and also to decide the folder structure.

+**Link(s) to work**

+### Day 51: March 10, Wednseday
+**Today's Progress**: Finally made some progress, got my login/registration components ready and routing working!

+**Thoughts**: Took me a while to get how to import bootstrap the right way.
+I really wonder if the way I'm using the css is the good way...

+**Link(s) to work**